openstack/api-site/openstack-firstapp/doc/source/section3.rst

 One of the most-often cited reasons for designing applications using cloud patterns is the ability to **scale out**.
 That is: to add additional resources as required.
-This is in contrast to the previous mentality of increasing capacity by scaling the size of existing resources up.
+This is in contrast to the previous strategy of increasing capacity by scaling up the size of existing resources.
 In order for scale out to be feasible, you'll need to do two things:

 * Architect your application to make use of additional resources.